Lombiq/Orchard-Training-Demo-Module/Readme.md

 ## How to start

-You can use this module as part of a vanilla Orchard Core source that includes the full source code - which is the recommended way.
-You can also use it as part of a solution that uses Orchard Core NuGet packages, however, it's harder to look under the hood of Orchard Core features.
+You can use (and are recommended to use) this module as part of a vanilla Orchard Core source that includes the full source code.
+You can also use it as part of a solution that uses Orchard Core NuGet packages.
+Note that it is harder to inspect Orchard Core features.

-This module is depending on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to this module.
+Demo Orchard Core module depends on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)**, so you must download Lombiq.VueJs and place it next to this module.

-The module assumes that you have a good understanding of basic Orchard concepts, and that you can get around the Orchard admin area (the [official documentation](https://orchardcore.readthedocs.io/en/latest/) may help you with that).
-You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.
+The module assumes that you have a good understanding of basic Orchard concepts and are familiar with the Orchard admin area (the [official documentation](https://orchardcore.readthedocs.io/en/latest/) may help you with that), Visual Studio, C#, and the concepts of ASP.NET Core MVC.

 ### Using a full Orchard Core source

 1. Open an Orchard Core solution.
 You can download or `git clone` Orchard from [GitHub](https://github.com/OrchardCMS/OrchardCore/).
-2. Add this project and the Lombiq.VueJs project to the solution (it doesn't matter which solution folder you use but place them next to each other).
+2. Add this project and the Lombiq.VueJs project to the solution (place the projects **next to each other** in any folder).
-3. Add these two projects as references to the `OrchardCore.Application.Cms.Targets` project (it's in the *src/Targets* solution folder).
+3. Add these two projects as references to the `OrchardCore.Application.Cms.Targets` project (this project is in the *src/Targets* solution folder).
 4. Set the `OrchardCore.Cms.Web` project as the startup project if it isn't already and run it (F5 or CTRL+F5).
 5. Setup the website using the "Training Demo" recipe.